rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Blows that wound cleanse away evil; strokes make clean the innermost parts. ^2030

-The king’s heart is a stream of water in the hand of the Lord; he turns it wherever he will. ^2101
+The king's heart is a stream of water in the hand of the LORD; he turns it wherever he will. ^2101

-Every way of a man is right in his own eyes, but the Lord weighs the heart. ^2102
+Every way of a man is right in his own eyes, but the LORD weighs the heart. ^2102

-To do righteousness and justice is more acceptable to the Lord than sacrifice. ^2103
+To do righteousness and justice is more acceptable to the LORD than sacrifice. ^2103

 Haughty eyes and a proud heart, the lamp of the wicked, are sin. ^2104